jprochazk/tmi-rs/README.md

 [Blazingly fast](#performance) 🚀 Twitch IRC parsing library written in Rust 🦀

 This is a Twitch-specific IRC parser, it is not guaranteed to work for any other kind of IRC message.
+It also mostly assumes messages are not malformed.
+You will probably get out of bounds panics for malformed messages.
 It is also fairly low level, and doesn't provide a convenient high-level interface to build bots with.

 ```
 $ cargo add --git https://github.com/jprochazk/twitch-rs.git twitch